tnarg/smaz/README.md

-# smaz

-This is a pure Go implementation of [antirez's](https://github.com/antirez) [smaz](https://github.com/antirez/smaz), a library for compressing short strings (particularly containing English words).
+This is a pure Go implementation of [antirez's](https://github.com/antirez) [SMAZ](https://github.com/antirez/smaz), a library for compressing short, English strings.

 ## Installation